Dr. Lindsey Forbes, C. Psych

 In her spare time she enjoys spending time with family and friends, going for trail walks with her Black Lab puppy, baking and painting.

 Noam received her Master’s degree in School and Clinical Child Psychology from the Ontario Institute for Studies in Education (OISE) at the University of Toronto.
-She is currently completing her supervised practice year under Dr. Forbes’ supervision to become fully registered as a Psychological Associate with the College of Psychologists of Ontario (CPO).
-Noam works part-time in the practice and provides assessment and therapy services to children and adolescents.
+She is a fully registered Psychological Associate with the College of Psychologists and Applied Behaviour Analysts of Ontario (CPBAO #7606).
+Noam works part-time in the practice and provides virtual therapy services to children and adolescents.

 In addition to English, Noam is fluent in Hebrew.
 When not working, she likes to spend her time cooking, cross-stitching, and chasing around her three active boys.